 Sylvester Stallone asked:

 If you feel this way, why wait almost 30 years to even start?
 Is there a possibility you could go permanently vegetarian after this challenge?

 For a large proportion of my life I have believed that meat is a necessity, as opposed to a luxury.
-I would probably eat you in an absolute survival situation, but if I can prove that I don’t need meat to survive and still feel really healthy on a vegetarian diet – then I don’t see why not.
+I would probably eat you in an absolute survival situation, but if I can prove that I don’t need meat to survive and still feel really healthy on a vegetarian diet – then I don’t see why I would not.

 Delboy from Only Fool and Horses asked: